 - Binge eating disorder of low frequency and/or limited duration: All of the criteria for binge-eating disorder are met, except at a lower frequency and/or for less than three months.

 - Bulimia Nervosa of low frequency and/or limited duration: All of the criteria for bulimia nervosa are met, except that the binge eating and inappropriate compensatory behavior occurs at a lower frequency and/or for less than three months

 It is important to note that the ingestion of the substance is not part of a culturally supported or socially normative practice (e.g., certain culture groups promote eating clay as part of a medicinal practice).
-Moreover, the eating of these substances must be developmentally inappropriate.
+Also, the eating of these substances must be developmentally inappropriate.
 For example, pica would not occur in children aged 2 or below who put small objects in their mouth to explore their senses.

 The regurgitation is not the usual self-induced vomiting we see in bulimia nervosa; rather, it is effortless and there is no retching, nausea, heartburn, odor, or abdominal pain associated, and it is not practiced for weight loss purposes.
-The disorder is mostly seen in children with developmental problems, but adults can also experience it.

 Night Eating Syndrome